letuanhai/z/README.md

 For those with Windows Vista or 7 who are using PowerShell version 3 or 4, you'll need to install [PackageManagement](http://go.microsoft.com/fwlink/?LinkID=746217&clcid=0x409) first before executing `Install-Module z -AllowClobber`.

-See the module listing in the [official PowerShell gallary](https://www.powershellgallery.com/packages/z/)
+See the module listing in the [official PowerShell gallery](https://www.powershellgallery.com/packages/z-pushd)

-Once complete, run the command `Import-Module z`.
-For ease of use I recomend placing this command in your [PowerShell startup profile](https://technet.microsoft.com/en-us/library/bb613488(v=vs.85).aspx).
-Typically `$env:USERPROFILE\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`
+Once complete, run the command `Import-Module z-pushd`.
+For ease of use I recommend placing this command in your [PowerShell startup profile](https://technet.microsoft.com/en-us/library/bb613488(v=vs.85).aspx).
+Typically `$PROFILE`.

 ### The hard way

-Download the `z.psm1` file and save it to your PowerShell module directory.
+Download the `z-pushd.psm1` file and save it to your PowerShell module directory.
 The default location for this is `$env:USERPROFILE\Documents\WindowsPowerShell\Modules` (relative to your Documents folder).
 You can also extract it to another directory listed in your `$env:PSModulePath`.
-The full installation path should be `$env:USERPROFILE\Documents\WindowsPowerShell\Modules\z\z.psm1`.
+The full installation path should be `$env:USERPROFILE\Documents\WindowsPowerShell\Modules\z-pushd\z-pushd.psm1`.

-Assuming you want `z` to be avilable in every PowerShell session, open your profile script located at `$env:USERPROFILE\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1` and add the following line.
+Assuming you want `z` to be available in every PowerShell session, open your profile script located at `$PROFILE` and add the following line.

-`Import-Module z`
+`Import-Module z-pushd`

 If the file `Microsoft.PowerShell_profile.ps1` does not exist, you can simply create it and it will be executed the next time a PowerShell session starts.